carpentries-incubator/reproducible-publications-quarto/_episodes/01-introduction.md

 1. Keep an eye on text (the paper) AND the source code.
 These computational steps are essential to ensure computational reproducibility.
 2. Conduct the entire analysis pipeline in a Quarto document: data (pre-)processing, analysis, outputs, visualization.
 3. Apply a formatting syntax that is part of the R ecosystem and supports LaTeX.
-4. Combine text written in Markdown and source code written in R (and other languages).
+4. Combine text written in markdown and source code written in R (and other languages).
 5. Easily share documents with colleagues, as supplemental material, or as the paper under review.
 6. Get figures automatically updated if you change the underlying parameters in the code.
 The error-prone task of exporting figures and uploading the right figure version to another platform is thus not needed anymore.
 7. Since it uses a text-based format, you can also use versioning control with Git.